 It is recommended that you prepare a big bowl to capture the flying ginger outer skin, or you can carry out the task over the kitchen sink for easy cleanup after peeling.
 Here is how to peel ginger with a vegetable peeler:

-- Hole the ginger in your hand at the bottom.
+- Hold the ginger in your hand at the bottom.

 - Move the peeler across the ginger, away from yourself